 The visitors had a 100% record, winning their two league games and cup game without conceding a goal.
 Moneyfields’ first-team coach, Karl Watson, was on hand to support the youngsters which was great to see.

 There was a good crowd of spectators considering the poor weather we’ve been having on the south coast.
 The forecast was looking good for the match, with no rain due to arrive until well into the afternoon.

 The early stages of the game were quite even with both sets of players getting to grips with what was a tight and compact pitch.

-Harkness grabbed her second of the game thanks to some good work from Izzy Govinden to give the visitors a two goal cushion.
+Harkness grabbed her second of the game thanks to some good work from Izzy Govinden to give the visitors a two-goal cushion.

 Fareham Town refused to give in and were able to strike back through Lane.
-The forward ran onto a lovely weighted pass from Meredith Pake to drive pass two defenders before cooly finishing into the top right just before half time.
+The forward ran onto a lovely weighted pass from Meredith Pake to drive passed two defenders before cooly finishing into the top right just before half time.

 Moneyfields came out strong in the second half and showed great strength all over the pitch.
 Moneyfields’ Farrah Thompson picked up a miss-placed pass and delighted the away fans with an excellent shot from outside the box to restore a that two-goal cushion.